 Tragically, Smith’s life was cut short when he passed away at the age of just 34.
 Smith collapsed and never regained consciousness while on a promotional cruise with Bullets players, coaches and season-ticket holders.
 Perhaps Charles Barkley said it best when he reflected on the life of Derek Smith.
 “Usually when you go to a funeral, people will say good things about a person who really wasn’t a good person.
 With Derek, it’s the opposite.
 You can’t say enough good things about him.
 The world is a poorer place now.”

 To read more about Derek Smith's remarkable life story, check out Mick Minas' new book The Curse: The Colorful & Chaotic History of the LA Clippers by clicking here.
-To purchase a copy click here or visit Amazon.
+To purchase a copy click here.

 If you enjoyed reading this blog post, I would really appreciate you sharing it with your friends by clicking on the appropriate icon below:

 Copyright © 2015